microsoft/vscode-docs/api/extension-guides/prompt-tsx.md

 - **Flexible token management**: Use properties like `flexGrow`, `flexReserve`, and `flexBasis` to cooperatively use token budgets
 - **Tool integration**: Integrate with VS Code's language model tools API

-For a complete overview of all features and detailed usage instructions, please refer to the [full README](https://github.com/microsoft/vscode-prompt-tsx/blob/main/README.md).
+For a complete overview of all features and detailed usage instructions, refer to the [full README](https://github.com/microsoft/vscode-prompt-tsx/blob/main/README.md).

-This articles describes practical examples of prompt design with the library.
+This article describes practical examples of prompt design with the library.
 The complete code for these examples can be found in the [prompt-tsx repository](https://github.com/microsoft/vscode-prompt-tsx/tree/main/examples).

 ## Manage priorities in the conversation history

 Including conversation history in your prompt is important as it enables the user to ask follow-up questions to previous messages.
-However, you want to make sure its priority is treated appropriately because history can grow very large over time.
+However, you want to make sure its priority is treated appropriately because history can grow large over time.
 We've found that the pattern which makes the most sense is usually to prioritize, in order:

 1. The base prompt instructions
 2. The current user query